 Rovinj is very picturesque town.
 It is considered one of the most photogenic places.
 Its colorful houses are rising from the sea.
 Its steep pedestrian streets are full of art galleries and lively bars and restaurants.
 Its harbor is busy with small pleasure and fishing boats.

-Rovinj at a glance
+Rovinj Croatia at a glance

 Internet: There are free WiFi hot spots throughout the town.
 Many bars and restaurants also offer free WiFi.
 However, you’ll need to ask for a passcode.
 Private accommodations mostly come with free WiFi, as well as 4 and 5star hotels.
 Other Rovinj hotels seem to be laggng behind in offering free internet.
 Most of them still charge for it, and they charge a fortune.
-Frank heard that as from 2014, majority will offer a free WiFi.
+I heard that as from 2014, majority of hotels will offer a free WiFi.

 Transportation: Rovinj is small and the best way to explore it is by walk.
 The old town is located on a hilly peninsula.
 Old cobbled streets can be very slippery.
 If you stay out of the town, there are also local buses and taxi boats running to and from the town.
 If you come to Rovinj with your car, there are two big parking lots on the each side of the old town.
 Parking costs 0.5 to 1.5 € an hour depending on the proximity of the town.
-You can reach Rovinj either by bus, car or plane.
+You can reach it either by bus, car or plane.
 The closest airport is Pula.
 Other airports are: Treviso, Trieste, Venice and Ljubljana.
 If you are arriving with the plane, try to arrange transfer directly with your hotel.
 Many of them offer the service free of charge.